 Venous stasis is a pooling of blood in the veins.
-A venous stasis ulcer is a wound on the surface of the skin caused by pooled blood.
+A venous stasis ulcer is a wound on the skin caused by the pooled blood.
 These ulcers occur most often on the legs.

 Veins have a series of valves that help the blood move in the right direction.
 When these valves fail to work properly, blood can move backward and pool in the veins.
 The pooled blood pushes fluid and blood cells out of the veins and into nearby tissue.
 The leaked fluids irritate the tissue and cause inflammation.
 Over time, the inflammation can breakdown tissue and lead to ulcers.

-Venous stasis increases your risk for this ulcer.
 Factors that may increase your risk of venous stasis include:

-Smoking is harmful to blood vessels and may play a role in venous stasis.
+Smoking is harmful to blood vessels.
+It may play a role in venous stasis.

-You will be asked about your symptoms and medical history.
+You will be asked about your symptoms and health history.
 A physical exam will be done.
-The diagnosis can often be done based on history and appearance alone.
+The diagnosis can often be made based on this information.

-Talk with your doctor about the best treatment plan for you.
-The ulcer will need some time to heal, usually 4 weeks or more.
+The ulcer will need some time to heal.
+It usually takes 4 weeks or more.
 Special dressings are usually needed.
 They can protect from infection and speed healing.

-Certain medication will help promote blood flow.
-They may be oral medications or be applied directly to the skin.
+Medicine may also help to improve blood flow.
+The medicine may be a pill or applied right to the skin.
 Options may include:

-Other topical medication may be used to improve the health of the skin to promote healing.
+Other medicine may be applied to the skin to help healing.